Jenny Brown AssociatesLeading literary agency

 How to submit your work

 I will next be considering submissions 12–20 November.
-I will be looking for submissions from writers based in the UK, Australia and New Zealand.
+I will be looking for submissions from writers based throughout the UK.
 I am interested in a wide variety of narrative fiction (not YA or fantasy) and non-fiction, those distinctive stories from natural storytellers.
 I love books that have emotional resonance, a sense of place and purpose.

 our latest authors